rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setGraphicsFrameRate"></a>
 ## *setGraphicsFrameRate*

-Set Graphics Frame Rate..
+Set Graphics Frame Rate.

 ### Events

- No Events.
+No Events

 ### Parameters